iotaledger/wallet.rs/bindings/java/README.md

 ### Build for Linux, macOS, Windows

-Please note, following instructions build the library for your host OS only.
+Please note, following instructions build the library for your host OS/architecture only.

 Requirements: